labbeth/vaccine_slot/README.md

 # Vaccine Slot Tracker

-This script aims at providing automatic email notifications when vaccine slots are available for a given vaccine center in Doctolib platform.
+This script aims at providing automatic email notifications when vaccine slots are available for a given vaccine center on Doctolib platform.

 ## Requirements
 - Python 3.6+